 In the third interview I asked the owner and founder of this illustrious “marketing” company if she was open to creating a content marketing role, as that was my real strength.

-“We already have partners who can introduce us to I’m getting the sense that you just don’t have the right attitude to work here.
+“We already have partners who can introduce us to new sales prospects.
+I’m getting the sense that you just don’t have the right attitude to work here.
 We only hire people who really want to succeed, and it doesn’t seem like that’s you right now.”

 Yes, the owner really had the nerve to say that to me in the middle of an interview, even after intentionally deceiving me and others.
 Obviously I didn’t want the role—I didn’t apply for a door-to-door sales job and she knew it.